ahbarnett/fresnaq/README.md

 when fed an appropriate boundary quadrature.
 NSLI contains only around eight lines of code (but much more in the form of documentation and testing).

 **Note**: The term "boundary integral" refers to a line integral over the aperture/occulter boundary, and should not be confused with 3D integral-equation based wave scattering methods (which would go beyond the Fresnel approximation, and are significantly more time consuming and harder to code).

+# details and citation

+Please see our preprint here, and cite this if you use this software:

+  * Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT, Alex H. Barnett, 2020. `arxiv<https://arxiv.org/abs/2010.05978>`_.